 We don't always know ahead of time.
 If you have a cat in your home, please be sure to let your application specialist know so we can cat test if needed.
 Please note, we don't cat test young puppies.

 No, we process all applications for general approval.
 Once you submit an application we are able to keep it on file for up to 6 months.
 Be sure to let your application specialist know if you see another dog you would be interested in.

 It is 100% normal for dogs and puppies to get parasites.
 We have a deworming protocol and we do ensure dogs have a negative fecal before coming North.
 That being said, if a dog is not currently shedding a worm/protozoa in the piece of poop that is tested the fecal can show a false negative.
 Also, the stress of transport and transition can suppress the immune system and it is common for parasites to re-emerge.
-Remember to bring a stool sample to your first vet appointment to ensure your pup is parasite-free.
+Please remember to bring a stool sample with you to your first vet appointment to ensure your pup is parasite-free.
 If your pup does test positive for an intestinal parasite, worry not, these parasites are easily treatable with de-wormer.
 Also, monthly heartworm preventative includes ingredients that will not only ward off heartworms but will also help keep your pup from getting intestinal parasites!

-The safety of the children and the puppy are of the utmost importance to us.
+The safety of your children and newly adopted pup are of the utmost importance to us.
 Not all children are comfortable with a puppy jumping and mouthing and not all puppies are comfortable with young toddlers running around.
 Puppies will need to go out every 2-3 hours as well so we do ask that you consider whether or not that will be feasible with your infant or toddler's routine.
 While it is highly recommended to wait until your children are a bit older, we are willing to consider all applications with young children on a case by case basis.